 Bonding can do just about anything that porcelain veneers can do.
 There’s a wide variety of cosmetic and restorative uses for dental bonding.
 The bonding material is a malleable resin that can be molded into the shape of any of your teeth.
-It allows you to fix just about cosmetic chip or flaw you have in your teeth.
+It allows you to fix almost any cosmetic chip or flaw in your teeth.
 Many patients like dental bonding because it’s a more cost-effective option when compared to porcelain veneers.

-Instead of being permanent like veneers, bonding is temporary solution.
+Dental bonding is a temporary solution.
 This is one of the reasons why it’s cheaper than veneers.
 The process is completely removable and reversible.
 Because of this, bonding can be used to correct problems with children, whether in their permanent teeth or their primary teeth.
 On average, bonding can last anywhere from three years to as many as ten years, depending on how well it’s taken care of.